-The FDA and other regulatory agencies actively enforce the laws and regulations prohibiting the promotion of off-label particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling.
+The FDA and other regulatory agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses.

+If any of our product candidates are approved and we are found to have improperly promoted off-label uses of those products, we may become subject to significant liability.
+The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as our product candidates, if approved.
+In particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling.
 If we receive marketing approval for a product candidate, physicians may nevertheless prescribe it to their patients in a manner that is inconsistent with the approved label.
 If we are found to have promoted such off-label uses, we may become subject to significant liability.
 The U.S. federal government has levied large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined several companies from engaging in off-label promotion.
 The government has also required companies to enter into consent decrees or imposed permanent injunctions under which specified promotional conduct is changed or curtailed.
 If we cannot successfully manage the promotion of our product candidates, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.